Group Event Planning Using Public Self-Guided Hunts

-ClueKeeper has a number of public, self-guided hunts for sale that you can play any time you
+ClueKeeper creators may offer self-guided hunts for sale that you can play any time you

 well-suited as group activities in which you organize your own teams and have them compete